Lego Hidden Side: App

-The Lego Hidden Side app was released on 29 July 2019, and is the mobile app for the Lego Hidden Side theme, available for the operating systems iOS and Android.
-The app has since received several updates that have increased the game options.
-Players can choose between playing the game in ghost mode or in ghost hunter mode.
-In ghost mode, the player is haunted by other players in a first-person shooter, in a location not unlike Newbury.
-In ghost hunter mode, the player has the task of catching as many ghosts as possible.
-To do this, the player scans a set that is supplemented by additional elements on the screen via augmented reality.
-Depending on the set, different ghosts appear - including a set-dependent boss spirit - which can then be caught.
-Captured ghosts are then collected and can be viewed in the app, including their short biographies.
-The Lego Hidden Side app was be discontinued in 2023.
+The Lego Hidden Side app was released on 29 July 2019, and was the mobile app for the Lego Hidden Side theme, available for the operating systems iOS and Android.
+The app had since received several updates that increased the game options.
+Players were able to choose between playing the game in ghost mode or in ghost hunter mode.
+In ghost mode, the player was haunted by other players in a first-person shooter, in a location not unlike Newbury.
+In ghost hunter mode, the player had the task of catching as many ghosts as possible.
+To do this, the player scanned a set that was supplemented by additional elements on the screen via augmented reality.
+Depending on the set, different ghosts would've appeared - including a set-dependent boss spirit - which could then be caught.
+Captured ghosts were then collected and could have been viewed in the app, including their short biographies.
+The Lego Hidden Side app was discontinued in 2023.